-Dr. Lora Saalman is Vice President of EWI’s Asia-Pacific program.
+Dr. Lora Saalman is a Senior Fellow with EWI's Global Cooperation in Cyberspace program.

 From 2016-2017, she served as the director of the China and Global Security Program at the Stockholm International Peace Research Institute (SIPRI), contributing to programming on China-Russia-U.S. relations and deterrence in cyberspace, Chinese views on the Ukraine crisis, China’s approach towards sanctions and North Korea’s nuclear program, Japan-Europe-U.S. cybersecurity and critical infrastructure, the impact of Chinese and Russian hypersonic glide on nuclear deterrence, as well as Central Asian, South Asian and Southeast Asian responses to China’s Belt and Road Initiative.